MattDoesAThing/yuzu-wiki/FAQ.md

 * Press Win+R, in the opened window type `%localappdata%` and press Enter.
 * Select the `yuzu` folder and delete it.
 If it is being used by another process, please double-check that you do not have any yuzu related applications running.
 * Launch the installer and install yuzu again.

+### **yuzu closes when opening Configure**

+This problem may be caused by a corrupt configuration file.
+Press Win+R, type `%appdata%\yuzu\config` and delete the `qt-config.ini` file.
+Your global settings will be lost after doing this, reconfigure accordingly.

+Alternatively, some screen recording applications use dubious methods to inject themselves into software, causing crashes.
+Some examples are Bandicam, Action and Screenrec.
+Uninstall the software if you have it installed.

+We recommend using OBS Studio, Radeon ReLive, Nvidia ShadowPlay or Microsoft XBox Game Bar.

 ### **My game is Lagging and Dropping to Low Framerates**